 My commitment to teaching is emphasized by the fact that I completed my B.ED from the Central Institute of Education, Delhi University, immediately after my graduation.
 My B.Ed degree took precedence over my M.Sc degree.
 I have chosen this profession by choice and not under circumstantial pressures.

 Always as a student, I was amazed by the clarity of concepts in mind.
 I wanted this to be delivered to each student.
 It is my endeavour as a teacher to make concepts easy to understand by using innovative methods which makes reading fun and what they read is retained in their mind for a long time.It is always my effort to be a surrogate mother to my children in this school, to teach with an extra effort, to impart to them knowledge, good manners and values necessary to build them into great individuals.

 Since I was a child, teaching has always been close to my heart.
 I was born and brought up in Goa.
 I completed my graduation in Literature and Psychology from Carmel College For Women, Margao.

 This is my 4th year at Mary’s and I am more than happy to be a part of this wonderful institution.
-Teaching to me in short is to Teach my students to my best ability and touch their lives forever.
+Teaching to me in short is ‘to Teach my students to the best of my ability and touch their lives forever’.